0xdnL/notable-notes/notes/apt-cache.md

 tags: [linux]
 title: apt-cache
 created: '2019-11-28T11:57:30.886Z'
-modified: '2020-04-21T08:30:28.253Z'
+modified: '2024-12-05T14:36:28.577Z'
 ---

 # apt-cache

-> performs a variety of operations on apt's package cache - does not manipulate the state of the system, but provides operations to search and generate interesting output from the package metadata
+> performs a variety of operations on apt's package cache - does not manipulate the state of the system

-## usage
+## search

 ```sh
 apt-cache search REGEX    # full text search on available package lists; searches package names and descriptions